One of the biggest challenges women face after birth is returning to exercise and doing so safely. These tips can help.

 The challenge for new mothers returning to exercise after birth is knowing “how much is too much” in pelvic health.
 Also, getting to know, reconnect, and build positive relationships with their bodies after birth.

 During pregnancy and after birth, our bodies change dramatically in a short time.
 Add to that the new demands of motherhood, and we have a lot to navigate in what can seem like a whirlwind of change.

 Knowing the general progression of exercise, what postpartum exercise programs are safe, what exercises to avoid, and the warning signs of when you may be overdoing it is helpful.

 But ultimately, I believe none of this will matter if you don’t give yourself a chance to reconnect with your body and create the foundations for a positive relationship after birth.

 Not taking the time to reconnect with and rebuild our bodies after birth can leave us feeling weak, like our body is failing us, frustrated with our slow progress, disappointed and exhausted.

 Changes to your core and pelvic floor during pregnancy and birth

-During a vaginal delivery, there is further stretching to the pelvic floor and potential perineal changes due to tearing/episiotomy.
+With a vaginal delivery: further stretching to the pelvic floor and potential perineal changes due to tearing/episiotomy.

-In a C-section delivery, there is dissection to the abdominal wall muscles, which causes scar tissue to develop and changes to abdominal wall strength.
-Caring for the body to recover well after birth means initially protecting the deep core muscles and eventually rebuilding and strengthening the deep core and pelvic floor.
+Caring for the body to recover well after birth means protecting the deep core muscles and eventually rebuilding and strengthening the deep core and pelvic floor.